Skip to Content

 Speaking of walking along the river, Belfast’s riverside walk is quite beautiful.
 We walked the pathway known as Lagan Towpath and again on our second day, we walked along the river to the Titanic Museum.

-We found the two best things to do with kids in Belfast were the Titanic museum and W5.
+We found the two best things to do in Belfast with kids were the Titanic museum and W5.
 The Titanic museum is really well done and is interactive enough that it keeps kids engaged throughout.
 It was so good that we included it in our list of top 10 things to do in Ireland with kids.

 W5 is home to over 250 fun, interactive exhibits over six exhibition areas.
 It’s basically a giant play area for kids and they loved it!

-Galway was just a short bus ride from the starting point for our self-guided cycling tour, so we used it as a stop over from Belfast.
+Galway was just a short bus ride from the starting point for our upcoming self-guided cycling tour, so we used it as a stop over from Belfast.

 By the time we arrived in Galway by bus from Belfast, it was late afternoon.
 We were left with enough time to walk Quay Street and have dinner.
 The next morning we were off to Oughterard by bus to meet with our tour company, Green Marble Tours.